Rescue & Transport Program

 Rescues begin when HART's Rescue Coordinator visits the shelter, evaluates the animals, and contacts various rescue groups throughout the region to find out where they would have the greatest chance of being adopted.
 Once a commitment is obtained from a Rescue Group, HART administers any tests and vaccinations that may be required, and recruits volunteers to drive the animals to specific locations.
 The Rescues ensure the suitability of the eventual adopters and spay and neuter all animals prior to adoption.

-While the Adoption Wing is in construction, HART will continue its Rescue and Transport operations.
+Even with the new Adoption Wing, HART continues its Rescue and Transport operations.
 These involve evaluating animals relinquished or brought as strays to the Garrett County Animals Shelter.
 Those found to be adoptable will be transported to rescue groups in surrounding metropolitan areas, where they have a greater chance of being adopted.